 Collaborative marketing campaigns should be a part of your lead generation strategy.
 Use co-marketing, cross-promotion, product bundling, and other techniques to generate qualified leads for your business.

 Red Bull, for example, works extensively with its partners and it has a dedicated partnership page where it defines partnership pillars:

 You don’t have to run such huge partnership campaigns — start with one.
 Partner with the right brand, set clear partnership goals, and execute them for mutual benefit.

 Your brand’s presence on social media has never been more important than it is now.
 But thanks to shifting algorithms and privacy settings, you can no longer rely on organic reach alone to connect you to the right audience.

-Blog Posts with CTAs
+6. Blog Posts with CTAs

-The best lead-generating blogs also contain strong CTAs that offer gated content in exchange for the user’s data.
+The best lead-generating blogs must contain strong CTAs that offer gated content in exchange for the user’s data.
 Carefully crafted and positioned CTAs not only bring new leads; they also drive blog revenue.

 If you've been saving CTAs for the bitter end — stop.
 As a general rule, simple CTAs perform better near the top of your content, while complex CTAs are better off at the bottom.
 However, a middle-of-the-road form fill for lead gen is best suited for the first half of your content.